ROBERT SIEGEL, HOST:

 BLOCK: Earlier in the day, Secretary of State John Kerry laid out the administration's evidence against the Syrian regime.

-SECRETARY OF STATE JOHN KERRY: We know where the rockets were launched from and at what time.
+SECRETARY JOHN KERRY: We know where the rockets were launched from and at what time.
 We know where they landed and when.

 BLOCK: NPR's Peter Kenyon is in Beirut and he's been hearing from Damascus residents who say both the army and civilians are preparing for a possible U.S. strike and scrambling for safe haven.